igrishaev/pg2/docs/installation.md

 ## HoneySQL integration

-special version of `query` and `execute` that accept not a string of SQL but a map that gets formatted to SQL under the hood.
+Special version of `query` and `execute` that accept not a SQL string but a map that gets formatted to SQL under the hood.
 Also includes various helpers (`get-by-id`, `find`, `insert`, `udpate`, `delete`, etc).

 ~~~clojure